 Multiple myeloma is a type of cancer that affects certain white blood cells, called plasma cells, in the bone marrow.
 The condition can cause people to feel unwell and extremely tired.
 It can also affect their bones and other organs, such as the kidneys.

-The American Cancer Society estimates that in the United States, doctors will diagnose multiple myeloma in 19,320 men and 15,600 women in 2021.
-Researchers are continually working on new treatments to extend life expectancy for people with this condition.
+The American Cancer Society estimates that in the United States, doctors will diagnose multiple myeloma in

 Multiple myeloma treatment has come a long way since the days when chemotherapy was the only option.
 Today, more therapies exist than ever before.